RJ601/The-Unseen-Journey-Quest/README.md

         size
             depends on level

-        randomly generate x and y coordinates based on size and initialize array of points for each: array of coins
+        randomly generate x and y coordinates based on size and initialize points for each: will create a class for list of objects, coins and bombs will be implemented through that list will have x, y coordinates, char object and next pointer list of coins
-            array of bomb
+            list of bombs
             door
             key

         list of Blocks
             once all objects set, create maze